jackwatters45/automated-homecare-newsletter/README.md

 ## Roadmap

-- [ ] add desc besemntfore ranking to improve ranking
+- [ ] add desc before ranking to improve ranking
 - [ ] use ai to parse articles
 - [ ] use actual machine learning
 - [ ] Generic version of app that user can set up